Solid of revolution: Disc method

 If g(y) = 0 (e.g. revolving an area between the curve and the y-axis), this reduces to:

 The method can be visualized by considering a thin horizontal rectangle at y between f(y) on top and g(y) on the bottom, and revolving it about the y-axis; it forms a ring (or disc in the case that g(y) = 0), with outer radius f(y) and inner radius g(y).
 The area of a ring is π(R^{2} − r^{2}), where R is the outer radius (in this case f(y)), and r is the inner radius (in this case g(y)).
 The volume of each infinitesimal disc is therefore πf(y)^{2} dy.
 The limit of the Riemann sum of the volumes of the discs between a and b becomes integral (1).

 Assuming the applicability of Fubini's theorem and the multivariate change of variables formula, the disk method may be derived in a straightforward manner by (denoting the solid as D):

-Cylinder method
+Shell Method of Integration

-The cylinder method is used when the slice that was drawn is parallel to the axis of revolution; i.e. when integrating perpendicular to the axis of revolution.
+The shell method (sometimes referred to as the "cylinder method") is used when the slice that was drawn is parallel to the axis of revolution; i.e. when integrating perpendicular to the axis of revolution.